openbmc/docs/tof/membership-and-voting.md

 significant support activities in areas not covered by existing metrics such as Wikis and Discord.

+Currently, work on the following projects requires an explicit petition for recognition of ToF membership eligibility:

+* Linux
+* u-boot
+* QEMU
+* bitbake
+* open-embedded
+* Poky

 ### Metrics

 Determination of membership in the community is made by a point system for